-Students in the competition are judged on originality, the product fits a unique section of the market; production, processing the product must be feasible; and marketability, the product should have consumer appeal.
+Students in the competition are judged on three separate aspects: originality- the product fits a unique section of the market, production- processing the product must be feasible, and marketability- the product should have consumer appeal.
 These criteria allow students to apply what they learn in class to real-life situations.
-In addition, it requires students to think critically, be creative and innovative.
+In addition, it requires students to think critically, be creative, and innovative.

 2016 - “Beyond the Bar” is a frozen yogurt sandwich containing vanilla matcha green tea-flavored frozen Greek yogurt with a chocolate swirl, in between two oat blend honey granola wafers.
 It combines sweet-tooth satisfaction, natural energy enhancers, and nutrients.

-Beyond the Bar was recently named one of three finalists in the 2016 National Dairy Council New Product Competition.
+Beyond the Bar placed second in the 2016 National Dairy Council New Product Competition.

 2015 - "KIK" Is a dry-blend food stabilizer system created by Hanyu Yangcheng, a graduate student in food science and human nutrition.
 The three main ingredients include kappa carrageenan, inulin, and konjac glucomannan.
 The powder stabilizer improves the taste, texture, and shelf life of dairy products.

 KIK won first place in the Institute of Food Technologist's Global Student Innovation Challenge sponsored by Tate and Lyle.